 Helping to integrate students into UWE Bristol by bringing students from the UK and all over the world together to socialise, celebrate global festivals and cultures.

 The Global Centre services for students

 The Global Centre supports all international and EU students from pre-arrival to arrival and transition to life at UWE Bristol.
-From Pre-sessional English and Summer Schools to airport welcome, immigration advice and a programme of events to make the most of your time at UWE Bristol and develop a wide network of friends.
+From Pre-sessional English and Summer Schools to airport welcome, immigration advice and an events programme, we're here to help you develop a network of friends and make the most of your time at UWE Bristol.

-Home of the GradLink, the UK national global employability website, we can support you to enhance the skills you need to enter a global employment market, connecting you with employers locally, nationally and globally.
+Home of GradLink, the global careers website, we can support you to enhance the skills you need to enter a global employment market, connecting you with employers locally, nationally and globally.

 Global Centre projects

 As a university with a global vision, UWE Bristol takes the lead on a number of innovative international projects.
 Below you will find some examples, from charity projects helping communities overseas, through to cutting-edge research that can change lives.